-Self-guided visits for the summer can be requested here.
+Self-guided visits can be requested here.

 Reservations are required for all field trips

 For Guided Field Classes, we require 1 adult chaperone for every 7 students.
 Students, teachers, and chaperones in Public and Charter schools within the 1:7 adult to student ratio are admitted free of charge.
 Chaperones exceeding the 1:7 adult to student ratio are admitted at the current admission price.

 Private school and home school students are admitted at a group rate of $6.00 per student.
 Adults and chaperones within the required 1:7 adult to student ratio are admitted free of charge.
 Chaperones exceeding the 1:7 ratio are admitted at the current admission price.